Forest of Piano: Development

 Makoto Isshiki was inspired to write Forest of Piano when she watched a documentary showing Stanislav Bunin winning the International Frédéric Chopin Piano Competition in 1985.

 Media

 Manga

 Forest of Piano is written and illustrated by Makoto Isshiki.
 It was published by Kodansha in Japan, who first serialized the series in the seinen manga magazine Young Magazine Uppers from 1998 to 2004, and later in Weekly Morning from 2004 to 2015.
 The series was published into 26 tankōbon volumes, with the first volume being released on August 6, 1999, and the final volume released on December 22, 2015.

 The series is licensed by Sharp Point Press in Taiwan.
 Kodansha Comics acquired the series for publication in English, and are releasing the volumes digitally.

 A spin-off manga titled Totonō Oto: Mō Hitotsu no Piano no Mori began serialization in Weekly Morning on December 26, 2024.
+The series has been published into three tankōbon volumes as of June 23, 2026.